 What’s it: Automatic stabilizers are countercyclical fiscal tools.
 They moderate economic fluctuations without direct government intervention.
 At one time, when the economy was contracting, they helped the economy to avoid further deterioration, namely a recession.
 Other times, they prevent hyperinflation and the economy from overheating when expanding.

 Welfare benefits and progressive taxes are examples.
 Both stimulate the economy when the economy weakens or contracts.
-And at other times, they dampen economic growth when it gets too hot, avoiding a sharp rise in inflation.
+At other times, they dampen economic growth when it gets too hot, avoiding a sharp rise in inflation.

 Automatic stabilizers really work automatically.
 They do not require deliberate action from the government.
 For example, they do not involve changes in tax codes and other laws or voting by legislators for approval.
 The two examples are: